 Does the novice team get to travel too?

 Yes.
 The novice and varsity squads travel together to most competitions around the country.
 We typically travel with 4 to 5 boats of athletes, as there are different events and boat classifications.
-The 2013-14 season includes trips to California, South Carolina, Tennessee, Texas and Virginia.
+The 2014-15 season includes trips to California, South Carolina, Tennessee, and Texas.

 How much will it cost?

 As an intercollegiate student-athlete at OU, almost all of your costs associated with rowing will be covered.
 You will only be required to pay for a nominal fees associated with registration with the NCAA.
 We will cover the costs of uniforms, travel, and other expenses related to being a Division I student-athlete.